Bridging Grants - Frequently Asked Questions

 No. We would expect you to have completed your original 2017 grant commitments which are programmed over a 12 month period and include submission and acceptance by the GCF of your final reporting requirements.

-You can re-apply for another grant in 2018 provided you have met the first BG reporting requirements.
-BG grants can't be used to extend work initially funded by a BG (i.e. a second round of grant funding for the same project.
+You can re-apply for another grant in 2018 provided you have met all of the BG reporting requirements.
+BG grants can't be used to extend work initially funded by a BG (i.e. a second round of grant funding for the same project.)

 Previous holders of a BG (i.e. 2016) who apply for another grant in 2018 must do so for a project that is completely different and with different partners from that first funded.